Altinn/altinn-studio-docs/content/architecture/application/altinn-platform/register/_index.md

 The register component is an ASP.Net Core MVC Application exposing REST-API to Altinn Apps.

-The solution is now available locally and remotely at http://localhost:5020/api/v1 and http://platform.altinn.cloud/api/v1 and all resources are avaiable through endpoints defined below.
+The solution is now available at http://platform.altinn.cloud/api/v1 and all resources are avaiable through endpoints defined below.

 Resource: Organizations, Parties, Persons

   ## /organizations

 Get information about an organization: